 Photogenic monuments and temples

 The town is said to be home to ‘the most photographed monuments in India after the Taj Mahal.’
 Whether that is a recommendation to take a camera or simply to enjoy the over-snapped sights is open to question.

 The skills of the stone masons from the Pallava period, over a millennium ago, have not been lost.
 I could hear chisels chipping away as I wandered through the town.
 A local craftsman explained that local masonry schools teach exactly the same techniques as those used centuries ago, to create the temples and stone carvings.

 He promises me a good price on a knee-high statue of Ganesha – the pot-bellied, Elephant headed god of wisdom and good beginnings – and I sit down to negotiate.
 Time has helped mend the wounds of the tsunami and will also be needed before we strike a deal.
-The ticks of chisel strikes mark time as we negotiate and, eventually, I take home my heaviest souvenir ever.
+The ticks of chisel strike mark time as we negotiate and, eventually, I take home my heaviest souvenir ever.

 For more on Mahabalipuram and the surrounding region take a look at the Tamil Nadu State Tourism website.

-For information on India as a whole, see the Incredible India website.
+For information on India as a whole, see the Incredible India! website.

 Thanks for visiting Go Eat Do and reading this post on Mahabalipuram in Tamil Nadu, India.
-If you enjoy travelling in southern India you may also enjoy my post about houseboating on the backwater of Kerala.
+If you enjoy travelling in southern India you may also enjoy my post about houseboating on the backwaters of Kerala.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.